 If the old homestead doesn't fit your needs, an addition or even a new, larger house that suits the entire family may be the solution.
 Either fix may require a loan.
-"If you decide to remain in your house, this would be a good time to have a serious talk about how long you plan to stay there, as that could affect the type of loan that ends up being the best solution for you," notes Kathy Ciaffa, director of pricing and products at Global Wealth & Investment Management standard residential real estate.
-And if you decide to purchase a new house, you might look into approaches that let you put little or no money down to avoid selling well-performing investments or incurring capital gains taxes, she says.
+"If you decide to remain in your house, this would be a good time to have a serious talk about how long you plan to stay there, as that could affect the type of loan that ends up being the best solution for you," notes Kathy Ciaffa, director of first mortgage pricing and fee management at Bank of America.
+And if you decide to purchase a new house, you might look into approaches that let you put little or no money down, she says, to avoid selling well-performing investments or incurring capital gains taxes.

 Should You Charge Rent?

 Serving as landlord can be tricky, particularly when it comes to your adult kids.
 If you plan to charge rent for an extended stay, you may avoid raising hackles by being open about your own costs, and why and how much you expect them to contribute.

 If they've never owned their own home, they may not realize how high such expenses as maintenance, insurance, mortgage payments and property taxes can be.
 Decide early which costs the adult relatives will chip in on.
 They may help with such basics as food and general living expenses or even a renovation project.
 The Vann/Beyers, for example, agreed that Molly would foot the bill for the bedroom and bathroom renovations necessary to help her live comfortably.

 Think about current out-of-pocket costs as well as what might be in store down the road, Hunter says.
 "Even a self-sufficient parent may need some at-home care in a few years," he explains.
 "At some point you may also need to modify your home, such as by adding a ramp or railings."

 For tips on how your house can fit into your larger financial picture, check out this Special Feature: